Ostereo: Ostereo Publishing

 In late 2019, John Saunderson joined Ostereo after serving at Notting Hill Music for 15 years.
-Ostereo Publishing has, since inception, landed a number of opportunities for its writers including a sync placement on a New Balance advert for artist/writer Bamtone primarily for a Facebook campaign.
+Ostereo Publishing has secured multiple opportunities for its writers, including a sync placement on a New Balance advert for artist/writer Bamtone primarily for a Facebook campaign.

-In October 2020, Ostereo concluded a deal with Distiller Music, which sees Ostereo act as sub-publisher for Distiller's publishing catalogue and roster of writers and producers.
-Distiller were previously working with Kobalt in this regard.
-The deal lead to Ostereo’s management clients, Tom Enzy and Rion S attending a virtual writing camp in Spring 2021 with Distiller Music’s writers during which they penned the commercial hit, ‘In The Dark’ released by Sophie and the Giants and Purple Disco Machine which went on to achieve chart success in several European territories.
+In October 2020, Ostereo concluded a deal with Distiller Music to act as sub-publisher for Distiller's publishing catalogue and roster of writers and producers.
+Distiller previously worked with Kobalt in this capacity.
+The deal led to Ostereo’s management clients, Tom Enzy and Rion S, attending a virtual writing camp in 2021 with Distiller Music’s writers.
+At the camp, they wrote the "In The Dark", released by Sophie and the Giants and Purple Disco Machine, which charted in several European territories.

-Cuts with major artists have been commonplace for the young publishing company since launch, including Able Faces’ cut on Marc Benjamin's ‘Losing Focus’ released in 2020, and Canadian singer Nina Carr’s part on Effemar’s Saturday Night, released on Selected In 2021.
+Deals with major artists include Able Faces’ cut on Marc Benjamin's "Losing Focus" in 2020, and Canadian singer Nina Carr’s part on Effemar’s Saturday Night, released in 2021.

-In May 2023, Ostereo launched a new series of songwriting camps, 'Song Circle'.
+In May 2023, Ostereo launched a new series of songwriting camps, "Song Circle".
 The inaugural edition of Song Circle was held at Abbey Road Studios and was conducted in partnership with Warner Chappell Music Benelux, with both publishers including songwriters and producers from their respective rosters.

 Partnerships

-In 2020, Ostereo completed deals with Peermusic UK and Sony Music Japan to administer their publishing royalties and ensure their artists are properly remunerated for the use of their music.
+In 2020, Ostereo completed deals with Peermusic UK and Sony Music Japan to administer their publishing royalties.